martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ::::::::::::::::::::::::::::::::::::: challenge

-The program that you will create will take an optional configuration file.
+The program that you will create will take an optional configuration file as argument `--file`.
 If not configuration file is given, the program will load an internal one that you can find [here](https://github.com/Romain-Thomas-Shef/FAIR_Code_design/blob/main/final_exercice/config_default.conf) (you need to put this next to your code).
-To do this you will create an optional argument `--file`.

- arguments:
+other arguments:

-- `--name`: This argument requires a name.
-If it is used, the value given will replace the default name in the configuration file.
+- `--name`: This argument requires a (user) name.
+If it is used by the user, the value given will replace the name in the configuration file.
 - `--save`: This argument require a directory as value.
-If used, the configuration is saved into that directory under the name `X_config.ini` where `X` is the name of the user found in the configuration file OR the one given by the `--name` argument.
+If used, the configuration is saved into that directory under the name `new_config.ini`.

 ::::::::::::::::::::::::::::::::::::::::::::::::